Boris-Barboris/PySubs/README.txt

     pdb standard module provides rich functionality, well exposed by Visual Studio VSPT extension.
 All required features are present, so no additional effort is needed from my side.

+IO concept:

+    Before defining rendering scheme, let's get a straight understanding of I\O.
+Let's define two input patterns - managed by engine and unmanaged.
+Managed will be using strong input focus, and synchronously relay window events to input reciever.
+Unmanaged - asynchronous check from random places.
+    Managed will operate with rectangular input recievers.
+Screen space will be separated on rectangular Z-ordered overlapping areas - EventRecievers.
+One of them will be focused for keyboard events.
+Mouse events are not focused.
+    Abovementioned mechanics will be handled by InputEvent module.

+Component model:

+    Main idea: entities are separated in order to unite common functionality in one class, and not to replicate abstraction hierarchy of opbects in simulated reality.
+Typical game object in component model: GameObject instance, that has collection of CustomComponent instances - user-derived classes, that customize default engine Component behaviour.
+Components are implementing inversion of control pattern, wich means, that calling is governed by engine, and not by user himself.
+Such concept, if softened by overwrriding possibilities, proved itself to be viable in larger game engines.
+    Both base GameObject and Component classes must be implemented by engine itself.
+Also, Reloadable module must be aware of the need to reload class hierarchies, and not only one classes.
+For example, if in hierarchy A->B->C module, wich defined class B was reloaded, on it's reload all instances of classes B and C must also be reloaded.
+This is an interesting task, wich i will investigate right now.